JStefanik9631/theros/content/Theros Campaign 1/DM Notes/Session Plan.md

 2. Party debates poem.
 3. Alex PI
 4. Party has poker night with each other.
 5. At the end, a masked Keith shows up with a golden mask on that has a contingency level 7 fireball on it (12d6).
-His mask says, "you were warned".
+His mask says, "Little adventurers should not stick their nose where they don't belong.".

 Amy/Amelia? - oracle of phenax
 Pythis - scholar with henryk

+# 22January2025

+1. Party decides what to do
+2. Party does something IDK
+3. Party goes to see the play Wicked

+adonis detective add